Nera26/pokerhub/docs/handbook/tournament-handbook.md

 - Tournament endpoints are protected by a configurable rate limit guard.
 - Table balancing persists seat moves and skips players moved within the last few hands.
-The window is controlled by `TOURNAMENT_AVOID_WITHIN` (default 10).
+Configure the window with `tournament.avoidWithin` (env `TOURNAMENT_AVOID_WITHIN`, default 10).
 For example, with `TOURNAMENT_AVOID_WITHIN=5`, a player moved on hand 42 will not be rebalanced again until at least hand 48.
 - Blind levels may be hot patched during play with director approval.

 ## ICM Payouts